tmoer/MCTS-T/README.md

 # MCTS-T
-Code for the paper 'Monte Carlo Tree Search for Asymmetric Trees'

-Code for reproducing key results in the paper ... by Thomas M. Moerland, Joost Broekens, Aske Plaat and Catholijn M. Jonker.
+Code for the paper 'Monte Carlo Tree Search for Asymmetric Trees' (Arxiv) by Thomas M. Moerland, Joost Broekens, Aske Plaat and Catholijn M. Jonker.

 ## Prerequisites
 1. Install recent versions of: